T0astBread/live-chat-frontend/README.md

 I could have integrated the front- and backend into one Git repository and possibly also coupled some code generation in the frontend to shared schema files.
-However, I decided that was not worth the effort since the schema is relatively small in the case.
+However, I decided that was not worth the effort since the schema is relatively small in this case.

 Keeping the front- and backend separate also allowed me to work on them more independently.